Freedom of information

 A third party who disagrees with our decision to give you documents that contain information about them can also ask for our decision to be reviewed.

 You can request in writing that we reconsider our decision through an internal review.
 An internal review will be conducted by another officer in our agency.
 We will advise you of our new decision within 30 days of receiving your request.
 Please send requests for internal reviews to the appropriate agency, FOI contact details as listed above.

 Information Commissioner review

-If you are unhappy with the way we have handled your request, you can complain to the Australian Information Commissioner who may investigate our actions.
-More information is available on the OAIC’s website.
+If you do not agree with the way we have handled your request, you can complain to the Australian Information Commissioner who may investigate our actions.
+More information is available on the OAIC website.
 The Commonwealth Ombudsman can also investigate complaints about our actions.
 However, the Commonwealth Ombudsman and the Information Commissioner will consult to avoid the same matter being investigated twice.

 Certain documents that we have released under the FOI Act can be obtained at:

-Additional information about the Freedom of Information, privacy and information policy is available by visiting the following websites:
+Additional information about the Freedom of Information, privacy and information policy is available on the: